 Online learning options are becoming more and more popular at American colleges and universities.
 Online classes are great for students who have busy schedules or for those who just want to study on their own time.

-In 2019-2020, 5,683 students took at least one online class at Biola University.
-This is an increase from the 2,206 students who took online classes the previous year.
+In 2020-2021, 2,792 students took at least one online class at Biola University.
+This is a decrease from the 5,683 students who took online classes the previous year.

 |Year||Took at Least One Online Class||Took All Classes Online|